statsmodels/statsmodels/scikits/statsmodels/docs/source/introduction.rst

  AQR `www.aqr.com <http://www.aqr.com/>`_ : financial sponsor for the work on Vector Autoregressive Models (VAR) by Wes McKinney

-We would also like to thank our hosting providers, `launchpad
+We would also like to thank our hosting providers, `github
-<http://launchpad.net/>`_ for the public code repository, `sourceforge
+<http://github.com/>`_ for the public code repository, `sourceforge
 <http://sourceforge.net/>`_ for hosting our documentation and `python.org
 <http://python.org>`_ for making our downloads available on pypi.